Joevi07/NovaHeal-Hospital-Management-System/README.md

 + `Java (Swing GUI)` - For building the desktop interface in NetBeans.
 + `Oracle SQL Plus / Oracle RDMS` - For backend database storage and logic.
 + `PL/SQL` - For writing stored procedures, functions, triggers.
-+ `Chart.js` - For displaying visual graphs and statistics ( used in web-based modules or embedded via browser panels)
++ `JFreeCharts` - For displaying visual graphs and statistics
 + `JDBC` - To connect Java frontend with Oracle SQL backend
 + `NetBeans IDE` - Complete development and integration environment
 ___